DraCo

-The DraCo, also known as DraCo Vision in one of its later models, was a non-linear video editing workstation created by MacroSystem Computer GmbH in 1994, based on the Amiga platform.
+The DraCo, also known as DraCo Vision in one of its later models, was a non-linear video editing workstation created by German MS MacroSystem Computer GmbH in 1994, based on the Amiga platform.

 History

 In Germany, a group of Amiga hardware developers, working for what was called at that time MS MacroSystem Computer GmbH, started to deal with the fact that Commodore was going bankrupt and the supply of Amigas would eventually dry up, finishing their commercial venture.
 In 1994 MacroSystem took the decision of building an Amiga clone geared towards affordable digital video.
 The task was accomplished in a period of nine months by a group of sixteen people.
 After four months they had a booting prototype.

 In their design, they integrated, and then, slightly modified most of the hardware devices they already sold in the past, in this new NLE computer.

 Hardware

 Central processing unit

 The CPU card, called Eltanin, was based on the Warp Engine Amiga accelerator board.
 It featured a 68060 processor with FPU and MMU at 50 MHz and on some special models it used a 68040.